 Paragraph 34 provides for the Secretariat to synthesise these, which also brings long-term pathways into the Paris Agreement ambition cycle.
 There are several ways in which these paragraphs strengthen provisions on long-term strategies.
 The first is that just transitions are linked to net zero emissions, and countries are urged to include these in LT-LED.
 Secondly, paragraph 33 clarifies that these should be submitted regularly; the third is that paragraph 32 ties long-term strategies to "net zero emissions by or around mid-century", which is an elaboration of the Paris Agreement and 1/CP.21.
 Paragraph 33 clarifies that these should be communicated "regularly".
 Together these represent a shift in emphasis to the long term.
-While a large number of countries have made some sort of net -zero commitment in a variety of forms (from those that have enshrined a long-term commitment in national legislation on the one hand to those which have announced such a target without yet reflecting it in any form of legislation or policy nationally on the other), one of the key concerns at COP 26 is the inadequacy of the collective mitigation effort for 2030, reflected in countries' NDCs, despite the fact that countries have recently updated their previously-communicated NDCs for 2030.
+While a large number of countries have made some sort of net -zero commitment in a variety of forms (from those that have enshrined a long-term commitment in national legislation or policy nationally on the other), one of the key concerns at COP 26 is the inadequacy of the collective mitigation effort for 2030, reflected in countries' NDCs, despite the fact that countries have recently updated their previously-communicated NDCs for 2030.
 Countries were therefore urged to further update their NDCs by the end of 2022, and a work programme "to urgently scale up mitigation ambition" was established, to address the gulf between collective efforts and a 1.5 degree global pathway.